-- a) the organisation of the event

-- b) the acquired competences and skills

-- c) the networking opportunities

-- d) their perception of the mid-term impact of the event.
+- the overall organisation of the event; - the acquired competences and skills (in particular for training events); - the networking opportunities; - their perception of the mid-term impact of the event.

 If awarded a grant, you will receive a template for a user survey to be filled-in by the participants to the event(s).
-In addition, you will be asked to carry out a survey among the participants six months after the event took place.
+In addition, you will be asked to carry out a survey among the participants six months after the event took place ("post event survey").